lorenzouttini/challenge_humanoid/README.md

   Transitioning from planar motion to full 3D control would allow more complex tasks and environments, introducing new challenges such as spatial orientation, vertical workspace constraints, and joint configuration complexity.

 - **Advanced Control Schemes**
   Incorporating more sophisticated controllers such as Model Predictive Control (MPC) or adaptive control methods could improve precision, constraint awareness, and performance in dynamic and unpredictable environments.
+Moreover, tuning the gains of PD more accurately for each task can lead to possible improvements.

 - **State Estimation Enhancements**
   Leveraging estimators such as Kalman Filters or Extended Kalman Filters (EKFs) could enhance robustness in scenarios with sensor noise or partially observable states.